Calculate your optimal bedtime

 After about 10 minutes in the REM phase, we either wake up briefly or return to light sleep.

-The end of a REM sleep phase is widely considered the best time to get up. ⏰
+The REM sleep calculator shows that the REM phase is the best time to get up. ⏰

 What is the best time to get up in the morning?